 ABI Preparation Programs

-Given the large number of instructors needing to prepare on campus fall courses, the CTE will be limited in the amount of one-on-one support we can provide.
+Given the large number of instructors needing to prepare on campus courses, the CTE will be limited in the amount of one-on-one support we can provide.
 Instead, we have developed a robust Canvas course to guide you through the basics of Adaptable Blended Instruction along with a workshop meant to complement what’s covered in the ABI course.
 We have also created an ABI Quick Start Checklist to use as you’re getting started or as a follow-up check to make sure you haven’t missed anything.

 To the greatest extent possible, all participants are strongly encouraged to review those materials prior to participating in the session.
 If you are not yet enrolled in the Canvas course, you can enroll yourself online.

 Supplemental Sessions are also being offered to provide more focused opportunities to explore specific pedagogical approaches and educational technologies.
 Many of these sessions will be relevant to instructors teaching both Adaptable Blended and Adaptable Remote courses.